-- All scenarios show increasing demand.
-This means that the distribution network will need intervention to facilitate Net Zero. - Demand flexibility can help reduce peak demand.
+- 1. All scenarios show increasing demand.
+This means that the distribution network will need intervention to facilitate Net Zero. - 2.
+Demand flexibility can help reduce peak demand.
 This would deliver benefits to consumers.
-This means that we should all be working to enable flexibility. - The increase in demand is not geographically uniform - some areas of the network will be impacted earlier, and to a greater extent, than others.
+This means that we should all be working to enable flexibility. - 3.
+The increase in demand is not geographically uniform some areas of the network will be impacted earlier, and to a greater extent, than others.

-7.3.2 Electric vehicles
+6.3.2 Electric vehicles

-The number of electric vehicles - both plug-in hybrids and battery electric - registered within the SP Distribution area is currently over 11,000.
+The number of electric vehicles - both plugin hybrids and battery electric - registered within the SP Distribution area is currently over 21,000.
 However, momentum in support of electric vehicle adoption is building quickly.
-While there has been a drop in petrol and diesel vehicle registrations this year, electric vehicle sales have increased almost three times compared to the previous year.
+Battery electric vehicle registrations are on course to almost double last year's.
+Their market share continues to grow on a monthly basis, and has now started to regularly surpass the sale of all forms of diesel cars.

 Figure 8 shows the forecast numbers of residential battery electric vehicles in the SP Distribution region.
-For comparison the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our July 2020 DFES.
+For comparison the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our December 2020 DFES.

-Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from circa 5,000 in 2019 to between 193,000-914,000 by 2030.
-The high end of this range reflects Scotland's previous ambition for no new petrol and diesel cars and vans by 2032 - this is captured in our SPD Consumer Transformation scenario, with SPD Leading the Way being a few years further ahead, and the legislated targets for carbon emission reductions accelerating the uptake of electric vehicles.
-Compared to today, this would mean around 200 times more battery electric vehicles by 2030 and over 410 times more by 2040 in our SPD Leading the Way scenario.
+Figure 8 shows that across the scenarios, the share of residential battery electric vehicles rises from circa 10,000 in 2020 to between 247,000-914,000 by 2030.
+The reason for this high level of variance in the 2030s is that the scenarios include differing levels of ambition to phase out the sale of new petrol and diesel cars and vans.
+This ban has been brought forward to 2030, in line with the Scottish Government Update to the Climate Change Plan.
+Compared to today, this would mean almost 100 times more battery electric vehicles by 2030 and over 190 times more by 2040 in our SPD Leading the Way scenario.

-Our SPD Steady Progression and SPD System Transformation scenarios contain a much slower uptake of residential battery electric vehicles between 2020-2030 followed by a much higher adoption from the early 2030s onwards, reaching over 1.6 million by 2050.
+Our SPD Steady Progression and SPD System Transformation scenarios contain a much slower uptake of residential battery electric vehicles between 2020-2030 followed by a much higher adoption from the early 2030s onwards, reaching over 1.5million by 2050.